upperlinecode/p5-arrays-constellation-maker/README.md

 #### Using this template, you will be able to practice the following:
-- creating arrays
+- Creating and updating values within an array.
-- built in variables of p5
+- Using built in function: mousePressed() and keyPressed().
-- calling functions
+- Calling custom functions.

 #### Get Started: